|

 J. Champion

-and ductile conditioning makes for beautiful jewelry and artifacts.
+makes for beautiful jewelry and artifacts.
+Gold is produced

-Gold is produced today from mining.
-South Africa is producing
+today from mining.
+South Africa is producing two-thirds of the

-quantities.
-Other countries involved in gold production include
+countries involved in gold production include Canada, Russia,

 People today have little comprehension of the massive work that